-• Introduction of some more PG courses. • Enhancing academic excellence. • Development of skills of the students by inculcating core values among them further by imparting value-based education. • Enhancing social compatibility of the students by giving better opportunity of social interaction through activities of NSS and NCC. • Enhancement of infrastructural facilitates. • Implementation of the Learning Management System.
+• To strengthen industry linkages. • To keep the campus clean green. • Introduction of some more PG courses. • Enhancing academic excellence. • Development of skills of the students by inculcating core values among them further by imparting value-based education. • Enhancing social compatibility of the students by giving better opportunity of social interaction through activities of NSS and NCC. • Enhancement of infrastructural facilities. • Implementation of the Learning Management System.